TheTwoBoom/HTL_auth/README.md

   After uploading the plugin, restart your Minecraft server.
 The plugin will automatically load.
   After the first startup, a configuration file for HTLAuth will be generated in the `plugins/HTLAuth` folder.
   Enter the details of your Entra ID App in the config and restart the paper server

+## Disclaimer
+This project/product/service is not affiliated with, endorsed by, or associated with Microsoft Corporation in any way.
+Microsoft and its products or services mentioned here are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
+All information provided is for informational purposes only and should not be interpreted as representing or reflecting the views or opinions of Microsoft Corporation.